 Although Juan provides more than one-half of Jose's support, Jose lives with Linda.
-Absent required documentation, Linda is entitled to the dependency exemption.
-If Linda signs a completed Form 8332, Juan can claim the exemption.
+Absent required documentation, Linda is entitled to claim Jose as a dependent.
+If Linda signs a completed Form 8332, Juan can do so.

 Norma is not a "qualifying child" for either her father or Jose as she lives with neither.
 Further, she is a part-time student.
-She does not qualify as a "qualifying relative" because she has too much gross income. pp. I:2-14 through I:2-18.
+She does not qualify as a "qualifying relative" because she has too much gross income. pp. I:2-12 through I:2-16.

-- I:2-37 a.
+I:2-36 a.
 Either Mario or Elaine.
-Caroline cannot because she is unrelated to Anna, and Doug cannot because he provides less than 10% of Anna's support. - b.
-Elaine must agree in writing to the arrangement. - c.
-No. Head-of-household status cannot be based on a dependency exemption obtained as the result of a multiple support agreement. - d.
+Caroline cannot because she is unrelated to Anna, and Doug cannot because he provides less than 10% of Anna's support.

+Elaine must agree in writing to the arrangement. b.

+No. Head-of-household status cannot be based on dependency obtained as the c result of a multiple support agreement.

 No. Old-age allowances are not available for dependents.
-Old-age allowances increase the amount of the standard deduction. pp. I:2-14 through I:2-18. - I:2-38 a.
-Joan, the custodial spouse, receives both the dependency exemption and child credit. - b.
+Old-age allowances d. increase the amount of the elderly person's standard deduction. pp. I:2-16 and I:2-17.

+I:2-37 a.
+Joan, the custodial spouse, claims the children as dependents and receives the child credit for them.

+b.
 No. p.
-I:2-17.
+I:2-18.

-Form Filing Status Exemptions Child Credit
+Form Filing Status Child Credit

 a.
-1040EZ Single 1 0
+1040EZ Single 0

 b.
-1040A Single 1 0
+1040A Single 0

 c.
-1040 Head-of-Household 1 0
+1040 Head-of-Household 0

 d.
-1040A Single 1 0
+1040A Single 0

 e.
-1040A Head-of-Household 2 1
+1040A Head-of-Household 1